OpenStackSanDiego/ServiceChains/Exercise #3.md

 # Prereq
 Networking Setup:
-  * Setup network security groups to allow SSH and HTTP to the project from your laptop external network
+  * Leverage the network security groups to allow SSH and HTTP to the project from your laptop external network (done in Lab Setup)
-  * Setup the external and internal networking
+  * Leverage the external, internal, security management & service networking (done in Lab Setup)

   * Use NetMon hairpin to enable initial pass-through of rogue traffic
   ```
   brctl hairpin br0 eth1 on